IshwinderSingh21/MIPS32-Pipelined-Processor-with-Performance-Monitoring-Unit-PMU-/README.md

 ## 🚀 Simulation Commands & Verification Waveforms

 ### 1. Toolchain Setup
-Compile the design and view the hardware trace layout via Icarus Verilog and GTKWave using your terminal terminal engine:
+Compile the design and view the hardware trace layout via Icarus Verilog and GTKWave using your terminal engine:

 ```bash
 # Compile the module and testbench together